 Squirrel Valley Observatory W34

-Squirrel Valley Observatory Aerial View
+Squirrel Valley Observatory Roll Off Roof Aerial View

 Additional portable telescopes are stored in the observatory.
 They include a homemade 10″ f5.6 reflecting telescope which is currently in a dobsonian mount configuration (grab and point).
 It is awaiting some upgrades and much needed maintenance.
 The remaining instrument is a small, highly portable Meade ETX 80mm short tube refractor on a Meade goto mount.
 This is used as a grab and go scope for the brightest of objects and is not intended for serious imaging or research.
 There is also a Celestron 3″ “FirstScope tabletop reflector available for hands on public educational purposes.